 Houseplants need adequate drainage.
 Without drainage, your plant will likely develop root rot and die.
 Although most pots have drainage holes, ensure that your desired pot does before transplanting it.
 If needed, place the plant in a plastic pot with drainage holes before setting it into an ornamental pot (without holes).

 - When deciding where to place your houseplant in the home consider its natural habitat.
 For example, is your houseplant tropical?
 Consider placing it in your bathroom or near your kitchen sink.

 - If placing it in one of those two areas just isn’t possible, amp up the humidity by placing the pot over a dish with pebbles and standing water.

 - Add even more humidity to your plant by misting the leaves with distilled water in the morning.
 Avoid getting water on the blooms though, if applicable.

-- Group plants together to increase humidity of all the plants.
+- Group plants together to increase the humidity of all the plants.

 - Consider what level of light your plant requires and place the plant in an appropriate area.
 Most houseplants require bright indirect sunlight.
 So an area about 3 feet away from a north, east, or west-facing window should be just fine.

 - Avoid areas with major temperature fluctuations throughout the day, such as near air vents or windowsills, or near doorways to the outside.
 Blasts of cold or hot air may shock your pant.

 Houseplants die from improper watering practices more than anything else.
-Even if you are unsure of the type (or name) of plant you have, there are some basic watering tips everyone should abide by.
+Even if you are unsure of the type (or name) of plant you have, here are some basic watering tips everyone should abide by.